-What is it?
+What is a developmental concern?

 GPs use milestones to track your child’s development.
 Milestones are the skills and tasks children can do at different ages.
 For example, smiling at 6 weeks, or forming words around 12 months.
 Milestones are based on five domains: fine motor, gross motor, speech, social, and cognitive.